shammancer/shammancer.github.io/source/about.html.md

 I'm a Franco Albertan who's currently completed a Bachelor of Science in Computer Engineering at the University of Alberta.
-I have an interest in low level programming, computer architecture, communications, networking and security.
+I have an interest in low level programming, computer architecture, security, communications, and networking.
 During my work terms I have worked in a variety of different cities in Alberta.
 I did my first year at the Campus St-Jean and I have taken a courses in Ecological Development and in Native Studies.